Awiomanik/UtilityScripts/README.md

 ## Usage

 Each script can be run independently.
 For Python scripts, you'll need to have Python installed on your system.

-For detailed usage instructions, refer to the individual script files.
+For detailed usage instructions, refer to the list below and individual script files.

 - `file_diff.py`:<br>
   >Run the script from the command line by passing two file paths:<br> `>python file_diff.py path/to/file1 path/to/file2`.<br>